 Vision therapy is ideal for children as it can correct problems early on, while their brains are still developing.
 Furthermore, vision therapy doesn’t involve invasive procedures or medications, so it's an appropriate treatment method—even for young children.
 It's also engaging for children, as many of the activities and exercises use objects such as prisms, special lenses, and computerized exercises.

 Strabismus, also known as the crossed eye or eye turn, is a condition where the eyes are turned in different directions from each other.
 One eye might be looking straight while the other is turned in or out.
 The eye turn might be constant or intermittent.

 Amblyopia is more commonly known as lazy eye and occurs when one eye doesn’t develop the same level of visual acuity as the other eye.
 Lazy eye results when the brain develops a stronger connection with the clearer eye and fails to process the images sent from the weaker eye.
 This can eventually lead to permanent vision loss in the weaker eye.
 Vision therapy works by strengthening the weaker eye to “balance” vision.

 Many children struggle to maintain focus for hours on end, impacting their school performance.
 These eye disorders affect a child’s ability to maintain focus or switch focus between various objects or distances, causing blurred vision and attention difficulties.

 Vision therapy can treat many eye movement disorders, such as eye-tracking problems and more complex eye movement problems characterized by involuntary eye movements, such as nystagmus.
 Eye movement problems can hamper reading fluency and cause double or blurred vision.

-Once your optometrist determines that vision therapy is the suitable treatment, he or she will create a personalized plan of exercises and eye activities based on the patient’s condition, age and other factors.
+Once your optometrist determines that vision therapy is a suitable treatment, he or she will create a personalized plan of exercises and eye activities based on the patient’s condition, age, and other factors.
 The therapy typically includes any of the following: